 Ralph Lauren canceled him, and then proceeded to trash him in a press release.

-As a side note: Thomas still wears Ralph Lauren apparel but without the logo.
-Yesterday, that logo was invisible to an audience of, at minimum, 5 million.
+As a side note: Yesterday, Ralph Lauren’s logo was invisible to an audience of, at minimum, 5 million.

 Thomas, and his logo-free shirt, were on national TV, all alone (Doug Ghim, who?), for about two-thirds of NBC’s four-hour Sunday broadcast.
 When you consider the additional simulcasts globally, along with streaming platforms, and the next-day news content, including the trophy presentation photos and videos… Well, let’s just say the woke folks at the Ralph Lauren golf team look like absolute nitwits.